HOMES, roads and coastal areas felt the impact of heavy rain and strong winds as many parts of Caithness experienced severe flooding.

 Most of Thurso escaped flooding but The Dammies football pitch, home to Thurso FC, was left almost completely waterlogged.

-A number of areas surrounding the football pitch were also covered in deep puddles of water.
+A number of areas surrounding the football pitch were also covered in deep water.

 In Castletown, motorists were forced to slowly negotiate their way through flooding on the B876 in the village as the drainage system failed to cope.

-Residents in Harland Road also saw their street flooded as people were forced to wear wellington boots to wade through the water to reach the village and get to their vehicles.
+Residents on Harland Road also saw their street flooded as people were forced to wear wellington boots to wade through the water to reach the village and get to their vehicles.

 Do you have pictures of flooding in Caithness this weekend?
 Send your pictures to email@example.com.
 Please send photographs in colour and at least 1MB in size.
 Photos may be used in Wednesday's Caithness Courier.